NAACP Legal Defense and Educational Fund

 Found in 2 Collections and/or Records:

-Overview Judge, lawyer, civil rights advocate, and state senator.
+Abstract Judge, lawyer, civil rights advocate, and state senator.
 The bulk of the Motley papers document her professional life; material includes speeches, interviews, photographs, and memorabilia.
 The collection sheds light on the successes and failures of programs that emerged from the public policy applications of civil rights in such areas as the war on poverty and race discrimination; urban renewal; and in the New York State courts and political systems.
-Notable correspondents include: Bella Abzug,...
+Notable correspondents include: Bella...

 Dates of Materials: 1850 - 1998